aniellodesanto/aniellodesanto.github.io/about.md

 </table>

 <h2>Research</h2>
-<p>AAAAACurrently, I am a second year student in the Linguistics Department at Stony Brook University.
+<p>I am currently a second year student in the Linguistics Department at Stony Brook University.
 My advisor is  <A HREF="http://thomasgraf.net/">Thomas Graf</A>.
 </p>